openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows the app to capture audio stream that is playing.

-With this permission, app can directly use the innercapture capability of the audio framework to capture the audio streams that is playing.
+With this permission, app can directly use the innercapture capability of the audio framework to capture the audio stream that is playing.
 Currently, this permission is available only for system services and system applications.

 **Permission level**: system_core